xysun/dicely/README.md

 ### Design

-Here is the sample service architecture deployed:
+Here is the architecture of sample service deployed on that digital ocean instance:

 ![service architecture](images/service_architecture.png)

-It's easy to scale horizontally for both service layer and database layer (redis)
+It's easy to scale horizontally for both service layer and database layer.

 Here is the algorithm design: